CBelleLopez/cse15l-lab-reports/lab_1.md

 `The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
+Are you sure you want to continue connecting (yes/no/[fingerprint])?`

+Type `yes` then press "enter" on your keyboard to get connected.

-Are you sure you want to continue connecting (yes/no/[fingerprint])?` Since I have already connected to it before, it will just ask for a password:
+Since I have already connected to it before, it will just ask for a password:

 Input your password from the course-specific account